Jonathan-Zollinger/archived-TIL/README.md

 1. Execute the binary and open the IA Licensing Wizard.
 2. Select the concurrent license option.
-3. Enter `ia-lm.idmapps.nqbuildlab` for the license server's hostname.
+3. Enter `ia-lm.idmapps.nqbuild.lab` for the license server's hostname.
 The port is `27000`

 <ul>
 <br>